jsa4000/Getting-Started-GitHub/02_BASIC_WORKFLOW.md

  		git branch [name_of_your_new_branch]
  		git checkout newbranch

-Push the branch on github :
+Push the branch onto GitHub (_In order to commit something in your branch, be sure to be in your branch_) :

 	git push origin [name_of_your_new_branch]

-In order to commit something in your branch, be sure to be in your branch.

 You can see all branches created by using :